syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create an **OlapClient** in your application with **Essential JavaScript**.
+This section briefly explains how you can create an **OlapClient** in your application with **Essential JavaScript**.

 ##Syncfusion OLAP Controls – Architecture

 {% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img2.png" %}

-As shown in an above architecture, control rendering takes place at the client-side and the analytical operations on each action takes place at the server-side.
+As shown in the above architecture, control rendering takes place in client-side and the analytical operations on each action takes place server-side.

 ##Service for OLAP Controls